10179013/how-to-learn-robotics/Pages/GettingStarted.md

 <!-- TODO: update this pic -->

 Yes, that's how the kinematics of a robot is numerically calculated, and you can use this method to write a general algorithm for solving the kinematics of a robot.
-See my answer on zhihu for details   [MATLAB机器人工具箱中机器人逆解是如何求出来的](https://www.zhihu.com/question/41673569/answer/129670927)。
+See my answer on zhihu for details   [How to find the inverse solution of robot in MATLAB robot toolbox](https://www.zhihu.com/question/41673569/answer/129670927)。

 Beginners **must** hand to implement this algorithm, or some pit need to step on.